AVSystem/scala-commons/docs/GenCodec.md

 ### Field name customization

-Using the `@name` annotation, it is also possible to change the serialized field names:
+Using the `@name` annotation, it is possible to change serialized field names:

 ```scala
 import com.avsystem.commons.serialization._